Cross Stitch Tips For Large Projects

 The other option would be to use an embroidery hoop.

-- If you don’t plan on framing the finished piece in the hoop and the cross stitch is relatively large, you can select a hoop that is smaller than the design and move it around on the fabric according to where you are on the pattern.
+- If you don’t plan to frame the finished piece in the hoop and the cross stitch is relatively large, you can select a smaller hoop than the design and move it around on the fabric as you work.

-- Or you can use a hoop that fits the entire design in it.
+- Or you can use a hoop that fits the entire design.

-One tip that will avoid a lot of pain and strain on your hands is to use an embroidery stand while you are working!
+One tip to avoid a lot of pain and strain on your hands is to use an embroidery stand while you work!

 Q-snap

-Q-snap frames also come in a variety of different sizes and are great to use for cross stitch.
+Q-snap frames also come in a variety of sizes and are great for cross stitch.
+(I prefer these frames that you can find on Amazon.)

 Keeping Thread Organized

-You’ll most likely have ALOT of different colors to use in a large cross stitch pattern.
-It will be helpful to organize your thread in a way that it is easily accessible.
+You’ll have A LOT of different colors to use in a large cross stitch pattern.
+It will be helpful to organize your thread so it is easily accessible.

 Embroidery floss bobbins and embroidery floss cards are two ways to keep everything easy to find and use.

-Keeping your bobbins in a designated area like in a dish or on a floss bobbin rack (like this one) will keep things from getting lost.
+Keeping your bobbins in a designated area, like a dish or a floss bobbin rack (like this one), will help prevent them from getting lost.

 Hand Picked Products